Cratesmith/gcap2025-talk/obsidian/Slides/GCAP 2025 Talk.md

 ## Volumetric audio is hard

-* It's where we have -lots- of things that need to make sounds
+* It's where we want an area to play a sound as if it occupies an area, or we're playing a sound to represent many things in an area.

 * Some examples:
-	* Liquid simulation sounds
+	* Liquid simulations
-	* Spatial ambience from foliage
+	* Ambience for dense foliage
 	* Sounds for crowds/traffic/mass characters
+	* Large numbers of collision or impact sounds
 <br/>
-* We can't just play more sounds to get around this problem.
+* We can't just play more sounds to fill the space/for each point.
 	* We'd use up cpu/memory/available voices
 	* It'd sound terrible due to phasing/destructive interference etc.
 <br/>